 Sheet Masks for Your Belly Will Be a Thing

 Gone are the days when getting pregnant meant tapping your mom friends for their stretch-mark home remedies and obscure product recommendations.
 Enter Hatch Mama, a pregnancy beauty line launching this month that makes plant-based products tailored to moms-to-be.
-Think sheet masks for your belly to reduce stretch marks, lip balm that doubles as a nipple ointment, and belly oil that calms inflammation and relieves itching.
+Think sheet masks for your belly to reduce stretch marks, a lip balm that doubles as a nipple ointment, and belly oil that calms inflammation and relieves itching.

 Hangovers Are on the Way Out